Casbin

 Adapter

-Currently, the composer package is compatible with the think-orm method.
+The current composer package adapts to the model method of think-orm.
 For other ORMs, please refer to vendor/teamones/src/adapters/DatabaseAdapter.php.

 Then modify the configuration.